IBM/FfDL/README.md

 ### 6.2.
 Using Cloud Object Storage

-Due to the cost of having multiple Object Storage buckets, we will only demonstrate how to run a TensorFlow Job using Cloud Object Storage.
+In this section we will demonstrate how to run a TensorFlow job with training data stored in Cloud Object Storage.

 > Note: This also can be done with other Cloud providers' Object Storage, but we will demonstrate how to use IBM Cloud Object Storage in this instructions.